|Borrowing / Renewing Materials

 Your Husky One Card is your library card and is required to check out materials.
 Graduate students can have 300 items checked out at one time, and have a 180 day loan period renewable five times unless requested by another borrower (videos loan for 14 days).

-View & renew items checked out from the UConn Libraries by logging in to your UConn Libraries Account
+View & renew items checked out from the UConn Library by logging in to your UConn Library Account

-View & renew Interlibrary Loan items by logging in to MyILLiad
+View & renew Interlibrary Loan (ILLiad) items by logging in to your MyILLiad account.

 |Remote / Off Campus Access